Im Tirtzu: Campaign against Mohammed Bakri

 In 2012, Im Tirtzu organized a campaign against Israeli-Arab actor Mohammed Bakri who was slated to appear in Federico García Lorca's The House of Bernarda Alba at Tel Aviv's Tzavta Theater.
 Im Tirtzu objected to Bakri because of his involvement in the film Jenin, Jenin.
 In a Haaretz opinion piece, Im Tirtzu chairman Ronen Shoval called Jenin, Jenin an antisemitic blood libel "unprecedented in its fierceness" and referred to Bakri as a "sophisticated enemy".
 Shoval accused the Tzavta Club of offering a platform to "an inciter and a liar".
-Israeli theatre critic Michael Handelzalts noted in protest that the play itself has nothing to do with Jenin, Bakri's acting was 'indisputably fine' and argued Im Tirzu critics showed no interest in a theatrical performance that was 'exciting, amusing, interesting, affording unusual food for thought and unsatisfying.'
+Israeli theatre critic Michael Handelzalts observed in protest that the play itself has nothing to do with Jenin, Bakri's acting was "indisputably fine" and argued Im Tirzu critics showed no interest in a theatrical performance that was "exciting, amusing, interesting, affording unusual food for thought and unsatisfying".

-Criticism of New Israel Fund & foreign government funded NGOs
+Criticism of New Israel Fund and foreign government funded NGOs

 New Israel Fund

-In 2010, Im Tirtzu published a document and launched a campaign in the Israeli media that said there were connections between organizations supported by the New Israel Fund and the United Nations Fact Finding Mission on the Gaza Conflict (also known as the Goldstone Report).
+In 2010, Im Tirtzu published a document, and launched a campaign in the Israeli media that said there were connections between organizations supported by the New Israel Fund and the United Nations Fact Finding Mission on the Gaza Conflict (also known as the Goldstone Report).
 Im Tirtzu said that 92 percent of all Israeli testimonials in the report came from NIF funded organizations.
 The campaign included "vilifying" NIF chairwoman Naomi Chazan as an agent of Hamas and Iran and the diffusion of posters caricaturing her with a horn strapped by a string on her forehead (in Hebrew, the word for "horn" also means "fund"), and a caption reading Naomi-Goldstone-Chazan.
 According to Ron Kampeas (Jewish Telegraphic Agency) Im Tirtzu's report said 16 NIF affiliated groups comprised 14 percent of all sources for the Goldstone report, while stating in a separate section that these constitute 92 percent of Israel-based negative reporting in the Goldstone report; some reporting had incorrectly confused the two separate figures and accused Im Tirzu as being inaccurate.

 Chazan claimed that, in her eyes, the campaign was directed against democracy itself.
 The executive director of the Association for Civil Rights in Israel, Hagai El-Ad, denied Im Tirtzu's allegations.
 Gideon Levy, writing in Haaretz, likened Im Tirtzu's campaign against NIF to fascist tactics.
 Gershon Baskin, a columnist in The Jerusalem Post, spoke out about the newspaper's decision to cancel Naomi Chazan's column and accused Im Tirtzu of using an "anti-Semitic motif" as part of a "witch-hunt" that "is reminiscent of the darkest days of McCarthyism".
 That poster was called "style Der Stürmer" by the Facebook group "Im Tirzu - fascists" and was charged for libel by "Im Tirtzu".
 Judge Refael Yaakobi accepted the characterization of Im Tirtzu's poster as being similar in style to that of the Nazi party's newspaper, writing in the court's decision, "examining that publication and the source for comparison reveals that indeed there is truth in the matter."